-We and our subsidiary bank received a proposed consent order from the Federal Reserve Board relating principally to various aspects of compliance risk management, including consumer compliance and compliance with anti-money laundering regulations.
-Included in the proposed consent order are proposals for civil money penalties related to these issues.
-While we are still in discussions with the Federal Reserve Board regarding these proposals, we accrued an estimated liability of \$20 million related to the proposed consent order during the three months ended December 31, 2023.
+As previously disclosed, on July 19, 2024, we and our subsidiary bank received a consent order (the "Consent Order") from the Federal Reserve Board relating principally to various aspects of compliance risk management, including consumer compliance and compliance with anti-money laundering regulations.
+Included in the Consent Order was a civil money penalty related to these issues in the amount of \$44 million which was subsequently paid in July 2024.
+We previously accrued an estimated liability of \$20 million related to the Consent Order during the three months ended December 31, 2023, and the remaining portion was accrued during the three months ended June 30, 2024.